vglazer/USRA/README.md

 considered.

 ## METHOD
-The input parameters and output are identical to those of sub\_search, and the overall approach is very similar (see `sub_search_report.txt` for details).
+The input parameters and output are identical to those of `sub_search`, and the overall approach is very similar (see `sub_search_report.txt` for details).
 The difference is that moves involving one or both of the two vertices most recently swapped are not ruled out completely.
 Instead, such moves are appended